Paul Dinello: Exit 57 (1995–1996)

+Strangers with Candy (1999–2000)

 A few years later, Dinello worked again with Sedaris and Colbert to develop Strangers with Candy.
 Comedy Central picked up the series in 1998.
 Strangers with Candy was conceived of as a parody of after school specials, following the life of Jerri Blank, a 46-year-old dropout who returns to finish high school after 32 years of life on the street.
 Most noted by critics for its use of offensive humor, it concluded each episode by delivering to the audience a skewed, politically incorrect moral lesson.
 Dinello served as a main writer with Sedaris and Colbert, and portrayed Jerri's naïve and self-centered art teacher, Geoffrey Jellineck, seen throughout the series not actually teaching anything to his classes.
 Dinello took inspiration for his character from a teacher he used to have in high school.
 Thirty episodes of Strangers with Candy were made, which aired on Comedy Central in 1999 and 2000.
 Though its ratings were not remarkable during its initial run, it has been characterized as a cult show with a small but dedicated audience.
+After the show ended, Dinello, Colbert and David Pasquesi penned "Trifecta", a comedy script that was bought by Artisan Entertainment.
+The film was intended to be directed by Dinello and star Colbert, Pasquesi, Sedaris and himself, but it did not come out of the development stage, as Dinello realized he did not like the script.

-Dinello reprised his role for a film adaptation, which premiered at the Sundance Film Festival in 2005 and had a limited release in 2006.
+Dinello reprised his role of Geoffrey Jellineck for a film adaptation, which premiered at the Sundance Film Festival in 2005 and had a limited release in 2006.
 The film received mixed reviews.
 Dinello directed and produced the film as well as co-wrote the screenplay with Sedaris and Colbert.

-Since 2005 until the show's end in 2014, Dinello worked as a writer and supervising producer for The Colbert Report.
-He made some appearances as Tad, the building manager.
-The character often is berated by Colbert, who forces him to do dangerous things.

-In 2015, along with the rest of The Colbert Report crew, he moved to The Late Show with Stephen Colbert working as a writer and supervising producer.
-He sometimes appears on camera helping Colbert with some of the show's segments or on the cold open sketches.